TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 ### Files and Dirs

-This will be a quick summary of the directories and files setup in your project directory.
+This is a quick summary of the directories and files setup in your project directory.
 The details will be describe in later sections as they are used.

-The bib commands will notice changes and rebuild any dependent files they need.
+The bib commands will notice changes and rebuild any dependent files as needed.
 So you might see more things running than what you\'ve seen before.
-The \"Env-Var\" column show the variable for the File-Dir.
+The \"Env-Var\" column shows the variable for the File-Dir.
 The Cmd column shows the command or commands that create or use the File-Dir.